ascott1/ethical-web-dev/web-apps-privacy-security/02-privacy.md

 DNT: "1"
 ```

 Do Not Track does not automatically disable tracking in a user's browser.
-Instead, as developers, in our applications, we are then responsible for appropriately handling this user request.
+Instead, as developers, we are then responsible for appropriately handling this user request in our applications.

 <aside>